-Glass Futures Limited, a not-for-profit company, limited by guarantee, has been created as a core entity to allow the evolution of the “Catapult-like” Centre of Excellence in glass comprising R&D, innovation and training and up-skilling.
+Glass Futures Limited, a not-for-profit company, limited by guarantee, has been created as a core entity to allow the evolution of the “Catapult-like” Centre of Excellence in glass comprising R&D, innovation,technology incubation and implementation, training and up-skilling.

 The ultimate aim is for Glass Futures to be owned by, and developed for the future benefit of the glass community, and the project is being developed to provide exactly that.
 To maximise benefit, Glass Futures is engaging with the major players in the sector to scope both the proposition detail, and the terms under which it will operate.